techygrrrl/sf6vid/USAGE.md

       --blur int         Custom blur value for when the box blur is used (requires --box-blur flag otherwise this value will be ignored) (default 6)
-      --box-blur         Use the box blur filter instead of the new pixelize filter (pixelize requires ffmpeg 6+) --start duration   Optional start time for trimming the video --end duration     Optional start time for trimming the video -h, --help             help for censor
+      --box-blur         Use the box blur filter instead of the new pixelize filter (pixelize requires ffmpeg 6+) --start duration   Optional start time for trimming the video --end duration     Optional end time for trimming the video -h, --help             help for censor

+Global Flags:
+      --debug   More verbose logging
 ```
 ### trim
 ```